Pensions

 What is the "Simplified Method" for annuities?

-For non-qualified plans, the IRS provides a Simplified Method to calculate the taxable portion of annuity payments.
-This method applies to annuities that started after November 18, 1996, and involves dividing your total after-tax contributions by the number of anticipated monthly payments to determine how much of each payment is not taxable.
+The IRS provides a Simplified Method for non-qualified plans to calculate the taxable portion of annuity payments.
+This method applies to annuities that started after November 18, 1996, and involves dividing your total after-tax contributions by the number of anticipated monthly expenses to determine how much of each payment is not taxable.

 Can I roll over my pension or annuity into an IRA to avoid taxes?

-You may be able to roll over your pension or annuity into an IRA to defer taxes, but this depends on the type of plan.
-Direct rollovers from a qualified plan to an IRA can defer taxes until you start making withdrawals from the IRA.
+You can roll over your pension or annuity into an IRA to defer taxes, but this depends on the type of plan.
+Direct rollovers from a qualified plan to an IRA can defer taxes until you start withdrawing from the IRA.

 Are there any special tax rules for government or military pensions?

-Yes, pensions from certain government and military service may have unique tax rules.
-For example, a portion of military retirement pay may be tax-exempt if it was received for combat-related injuries.
+Yes, certain government and military service pensions may have unique tax rules.
+For example, a portion of military retirement pay may be tax-exempt if received for combat-related injuries.

 What happens if I withdraw money from my annuity before age 59½?